byterubpay/byterub-site/_posts/2018-10-08-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-10-08.md

 **\<suraeNoether>** I assumed nothing about fees.
 **\<suraeNoether>** here is the section I was going to include on that.
 **\<sarang>** Cool, so it assumes people show up fo free?
-**\<suraeNoether>** \*Registration fees.\* Charging attendees is optional here and we should discuss the benefits (free and open access to Monero conferences is something we value?) and the costs (random crazy people and ICO shillsters will almost certainly walk in off the street!).
+**\<suraeNoether>** \*Registration fees.\* Charging attendees is optional here and we should discuss the benefits (free and open access to ByteRub conferences is something we value?) and the costs (random crazy people and ICO shillsters will almost certainly walk in off the street!).
 It's worth pointing out that the event will \*not\* pay for itself unless we charge more than 1000 USD per ticket and we have full attendance.
 **\<suraeNoether>** currently looking at 50-70 attendees, so charging, say, 40 bucks for entry would only partially mitigate our total costs
 **\<sarang>** Does the LLC's tax burden come into play with any of this?
 **\<rehrar>** We can discuss what it would look like to charge a small amount to partially mitigate costs, and give tickets for free to anyone who asks nicely.:D